-• Does the faculty have faculty-level guidelines in place to ensure that relevant institutional-level policies/procedures are consistency interpreted and applied across the faculty?
+- to the unit that such policies/procedures are being appropriately implemented in all of the unit's constituent schools/departments?) - Does the unit have unit-level guidelines in place to ensure that relevant institutional-level policies/procedures are consistency interpreted and applied across the unit?
 For example, do all the constituent schools/departments operate the same workload allocation model or discretionary bands?
 If such guidelines do not exist, should they be devised?

 Clarity and cohesion are the hallmarks of a well-written SAR.
 The narrative should be succinct but comprehensive.
 It is appropriate to embed links in the text and provide supporting data in appendices.
-Apart from the faculty itself, the audience for the document is the external quality review group, and the report should be written with this in mind.
+Apart from the unit itself, the audience for the document is the external quality review group, and the report should be written with this in mind.
 In addition:

 - The writers of the SAR must take due account of the scope of the review. - The narrative should be data/evidence-based and analytical.
-The report should provide an appropriate balance of information and analysis and should include the ultimate conclusions drawn by the faculty. - The self-assessment of the quality of the faculty's activities must include a clear and prominent focus upon the faculty's overall fitness for purpose and performance (e.g., setting key performance indicators (KPIs) where appropriate, attaining targets and evaluating the faculty's outputs and their impact, particularly upon students and the university as a whole). - The report should provide evidence of the views of customers/stakeholders. - A realistic, open and honest discussion of strengths, weaknesses, opportunities and challenges, as well as planned improvements, is vital to accurately inform the review group (QRG) members and to allow them to appropriately prepare for the site visit and ultimately to produce a report that is of maximum benefit to the faculty and university.
-The review ethos emphasises the mutually supportive and constructive spirit underpinning interaction between the faculty, the reviewers and the university.
-The SAR is confidential to the faculty, the reviewers, the PDP and the QSU and will not be shared with third parties (unless the faculty itself elects to do so). - The layout, formatting and writing style of the document should be consistent and professional.
+The report should provide an appropriate balance of information and analysis and should include the ultimate conclusions drawn by the unit. - The self-assessment of the quality of the unit's activities must include a clear and prominent focus upon the unit's overall fitness for purpose and performance (e.g., setting key performance indicators (KPIs) where appropriate, attaining targets and evaluating the unit's outputs and their impact, particularly upon students and the university as a whole). - The report should provide evidence of the views of customers/stakeholders. - A realistic, open and honest discussion of strengths, weaknesses, opportunities and challenges, as well as planned improvements, is vital to accurately inform the review group (QRG) members and to allow them to appropriately prepare for the site visit and ultimately to produce a report that is of maximum benefit to the unit and university.
+The review ethos emphasises the mutually supportive and constructive spirit underpinning interaction between the unit, the reviewers and the university.
+The SAR is confidential to the unit, the reviewers, the PDP and the QSU and will not be shared with third parties (unless the unit itself elects to do so). - The layout, formatting and writing style of the document should be consistent and professional.
 To this end, it is recommended that the services of a technical writer be sought early in the planning process.